 Results 1–10 of 131 for "Profile"X related to "Pretend play may not drive child..."
-Refine Your Search Refine Your Search TopicWomen & men (8)Children (3)Education (3)Race (3)Testing issues (2) 1 more... [+] Safety & design (1)Hide detailsDocument TypeProfileXYear2012 (1)2011 (4)Author/ContributorVande Kemp, Hendrika (2)Amsel, Judith (1)Austin, Stephanie (1)Baker, David (1)Brigandi, Nicole (1) 25 more... [+] Bronstein, Phyllis (1)Calcagno, Justine (1)Carnicom, Sara (1)Czerwinski, Mary (1)Dewsbury, Donald A. (1)Dilouya, Barry (1)Donaldson, Gail (1)Dorsey, Tasha (1)Faye, Cathy (1)Fields, Rona M. (1)Granek, Leeat (1)Griffin, James A. (1)Gul, Pelin (1)Hodgson, Sandra (1)Kaslow, Nadine (1)Milar, Katharine S. (1)Petersen, Anne C. (1)Puglisi, Tom (1)Rutherford, Alexandra (1)Saltzman, Ann L. (1)Samejima, Fumiko (1)Shour, Rachel (1)Thompson-Ball, Mindi (1)Vaughn, Kelli (1)Hide details Results 1–10 of 131 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Joseph McVicker Hunt: 1952 APA PresidentAPA President Joseph McVicker Hunt (1952) published the important volume on child development, "Intelligence and Experience," and a text on mental disorders "Personality and the Behavior Disorders."
-Hunt also helped to establish the American Psychological Foundation.Profile 2.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 3.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 5.Dr.
+Refine Your Search Refine Your Search TopicSafety & design (6)Women & men (6)Education (5)Race (5)Children (4) 14 more... [+] Sport & exercise (3)Aging (2)Environment (2)Health disparities (2)Testing issues (2)Therapy (2)HIV & AIDS (1)Intelligence (1)Law & psychology (1)Military (1)Obesity (1)Personality (1)Teens (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2012 (1)2011 (6)Author/ContributorVande Kemp, Hendrika (3)Amsel, Judith (1)Austin, Stephanie (1)Baker, David (1)Bronstein, Phyllis (1) 28 more... [+] Carnicom, Sara (1)Czerwinski, Mary (1)Devonis, David (1)Dewsbury, Donald A. (1)Dilouya, Barry (1)Donaldson, Gail (1)Dorsey, Tasha (1)Faye, Cathy (1)Froese, Jared (1)Garfein, Richard (1)Granek, Leeat (1)Griffin, James A. (1)Gul, Pelin (1)Hodgson, Sandra (1)Kaslow, Nadine (1)Keita, Gwendolyn Puryear (1)Lauber, John K. (1)Milar, Katharine S. (1)Petersen, Anne C. (1)Puglisi, Tom (1)Rutherford, Alexandra (1)Saltzman, Ann L. (1)Samejima, Fumiko (1)Shour, Rachel (1)Thompson-Ball, Mindi (1)Uffelman, Rachel (1)Valentine, Elizabeth (1)Vaughn, Kelli (1)Hide details Results 1–10 of 131 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Dr.
+Alison Gopnik, Developmental PsychologistDr.
+Gopnik uses psychological science to assess what adults can learn from babies, such as openness, creativity and discovery.
+Profile 2.Joseph McVicker Hunt: 1952 APA PresidentAPA President Joseph McVicker Hunt (1952) published the important volume on child development, "Intelligence and Experience," and a text on mental disorders "Personality and the Behavior Disorders."
+Hunt also helped to establish the American Psychological Foundation.Profile 3.Cynthia D. Belar, PhD: Executive Director of APA's Education DirectorateCynthia D. Belar, PhD, leads the association's efforts to advance the teaching of psychology at all levels, prepare psychologists for diverse careers and apply psychology to education.Profile 4.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 5.Dr.
 Michael Edwards, Quantitative PsychologistEdwards studies the methods that psychologists use to do research to ensure that they are asking the right questions and getting accurate data.Profile 6.Dr.
 Jason Purnell, Social PsychologistPurnell uses psychological science to understand how poverty, education and race influence health outcomes.Profile 7.Dr.
 Jackie Ogden, Experimental PsychologistDr.
 Ogden uses psychological science to analyze and measure ways that Walt Disney Parks and Resorts’ environmental exhibits, programs and shows — which often feature live animals — educate audiences about conservation and wildlife.
 Profile 8.Dr.
 Robert McCann, Experimental PsychologistDr.
 McCann uses psychological science in his work at NASA, designing tools to keep astronauts safe and make the space program successful.Profile 9.Dr.
 Linda Spear, Developmental PsychopharmacologistDr.
 Spear studies how the adolescent brain responds to alcohol, which is different from how an adult’s brain responds.Profile 10.Dr.
 Eduardo Morales, Clinical PsychologistDr.
 Morales uses psychological science and an understanding of the community he serves to design and implement programs that help San Francisco’s LGBT population adopt healthy behaviors.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 131 for "Profile"X related to "Pretend play may not drive child..."